ceph/ceph/doc/dev/perf_counters.rst

 Labeled Perf Counters
 ---------------------

+.. note:: Labeled perf counters were introduced in the Reef release of Ceph.

 A Ceph daemon has the ability to emit a set of perf counter instances with varying labels.
 These counters are intended for visualizing specific metrics in 3rd party tools like Prometheus and Grafana.